2009 Major League Baseball postseason: (2) Los Angeles Angels of Anaheim vs. (4) Boston Red Sox

 This was the fifth postseason meeting between the Angels and Red Sox.
 After four failed attempts, the Angels finally broke through and swept the Red Sox to return to the ALCS for the third time this decade.

 John Lackey pitched 7 1/3 innings of shutout baseball as the Angels shut out the Red Sox in Game 1.
 Jered Weaver outdueled Josh Beckett in Game 2 as the Angels took a 2–0 series lead headed to Fenway Park.
-In Game 3, the Red Sox took a 5-1 lead after four innings, but the Angels then rallied with a 6-1 run across the final four innings of the game to win 7-6 and complete the sweep, exacting long-awaited revenge on the team that eliminated them three straight times.
+In Game 3, the Red Sox took a 5-1 lead after four innings, but the Angels then rallied with a 6-1 run across the final four innings of the game to win 7-6 and complete the sweep, exacting long-awaited revenge on the team that eliminated them four consecutive times.